NBKRedSpy/QM_AugmentIndicator/README.md

 # Change Log

 ## 1.2.1
-* Fix: Corrected missing null check for corpse window logic:
+Fix: Corrected missing null check for corpse window logic:

 If an enemy was inspected and then the target was removed, an error would occur behind the scenes.
 The two examples are reviving a corpse and an enemy being killed and their body merged into a body pile.

+Thank you to Discord users Archives and "Lord of Change" for reporting this issue.

 ## 1.2.0
 * Added implant color.